Lied: Prose settings

-On rare occasions the lieder composers would write a song not to poetry but to prose.
-A notable case is Brahms's Four Last Songs (1896), which sets prose passages from Lutheran Bible.
+On rare occasions lieder composers would write a song not to poetry but to prose.
+A notable case is Brahms's Four Serious Songs (1896), which sets prose passages from the Lutheran Bible.

 Song cycles

 Song cycles (German: Liederzyklus or Liederkreis) are series of Lieder, usually at least half a dozen, tied by a single narrative or theme.
 The first was Beethoven's An die ferne Geliebte.
 Schubert's two cycles Die schöne Müllerin and Winterreise are among his most famous works and are performed quite frequently in modern times.
 Robert Schumann also wrote distinguished song cycles: Frauen-Liebe und Leben and Dichterliebe; Mahler is noted for the bleak but powerful Kindertotenlieder, "Songs on the death of children".